facebook/PathPicker/README.md

 * `git clone git@github.com:facebook/PathPicker.git`
 * `cd PathPicker/`

-here we make a symbolic link from the bash script in the repo to `/usr/local/bin/` which is assumed to be in the current `$PATH`
+Here we make a symbolic link from the bash script in the repo to `/usr/local/bin/` which is assumed to be in the current `$PATH`